Tailwind Nextjs Starter Blog

 Here's an example of a post's frontmatter:

-scripts/compose.js can be used to easily generate a post with pre-filled front matter.
+Follow the interactive prompt to generate a post with pre-filled front matter.

 Netlify / Github Pages / Firebase etc.

 next/image for image optimization, additional configurations has to be made to deploy on other popular static hosting websites like Netlify or Github Pages.
 An alternative image optimization provider such as Imgix, Cloudinary or Akamai has to be used.
 Alternatively, replace the

 next/image component with a standard